 What really happened on that university campus in the chilly northeast?
-“Mark of a Killer,” which airs on Oxygen Sundays 7/6c, interviewed someone from Rogers’ past to know more.
+“Mark of a Killer,” streaming now on Oxygen.com, examines the case.

 “The guy I knew he wouldn’t hurt that cockroach that was on his suitcase,“ said Don Cubberly, Rogers’ college roommate —describing him as mild-mannered, quiet and well-dressed.